EbTech/Elo-MMR/README.md

 ### What does this command mean?

-`RUST_LOG=debug` prints additional information to the terminal during execution.
+`RUST_LOG=debug` sets an environment variable to print additional information to the terminal during execution.
+Note that environment variables are [set differently on Windows](https://stackoverflow.com/questions/18433840/logging-rust-programs).

 `cargo run` compiles and runs a Rust project.